Here are some best practices to set up your network for Google Voice calls.

 - Disable low rates to improve RF usage efficiency.
 This forces a client’s handover to the closest AP while roaming between APs.

 If a wireless network’s SSID is available on both bands (2.4 GHz and 5 GHz), the network should implement aggressive band steering to force clients onto the 5 GHz band.

 - A realistic expectation is no more than 10 desk phones connected on the same AP.
-A larger number may create an unpredictable user experience.
+A larger number might create an unpredictable user experience.

-- Wireless-connected desk phones should not be used by high density/high voice calls teams, such as agents or support teams.
-For example, GOVO sites or 24x7 call centers.
+- Wireless-connected desk phones should not be used by high density/high voice call teams, such as agents or support teams.
+For example, GOVO sites or 24/7 call centers.

-- Short voice blackouts, less than 10 seconds, are to be expected and cannot be eliminated at the network level for wireless connected desk phones.
-We do not recommend wireless networks for placing high-profile phone calls.
-For example, conferences, press meetings, or executive calls.
+- Short voice interruptions, less than 10 seconds, are to be expected and cannot be eliminated at the network level for wireless-connected desk phones.
+We do not recommend wireless networks for placing high-profile phone calls, such as conferences, press meetings, or executive calls.

 - Although regulations vary by countries/regions, a common requirement is Wi-Fi devices that are using DFS channels to make sure it will not interfere with your local weather radar system, for example.
 As a result, an AP subject to radar interference will vacate the channel.
 All clients will have to reconnect to a different AP operating on a different channel.

 To allow advanced features, such as seamless roaming between APs and proper RF management, a wireless network should be centrally managed and operated—not a collection of siloed, standalone APs.

 Finally, perform a post-deployment wireless survey to confirm wireless coverage throughout the spaces where Voice is typically used.

 Voice traffic is secured and encrypted, so there’s no need to restrict traffic to the Google IPs.